MicrosoftDocs/dataexplorer-docs/data-explorer/migrate-elastic-search-to-azure-data-explorer.md

 ### Prepare Logstash for migration

-When migrating data to your cluster, it's important to properly set up a [Logstash pipeline](https://www.elastic.co/guide/en/logstash/current/configuration.html).
+When migrating data to your Azure Data Explorer cluster, it's important to properly set up a [Logstash pipeline](https://www.elastic.co/guide/en/logstash/current/configuration.html).
 The pipeline ensures that data is correctly formatted and transferred to the target table.

 If you need to move data from multiple Elasticsearch clusters or indices, you can create multiple input sections in the pipeline configuration file.
-To achieve this, you can define one input section for each cluster or index and categorize them using tags if you wish.
-Then, you can use these tags in conditional statements in the output section to direct these data sets to specific cluster tables
+To achieve this, you can define one input section for each Elasticsearch cluster or index and categorize them using tags if you wish.
+Then, you can use these tags in conditional statements in the output section to direct these data sets to specific Azure Data Explorer cluster tables

 To set up a Logstash pipeline:

 1. In a command shell, navigate to the Logstash root directory, and then run the following command to install the [Logstash output plugin](https://github.com/Azure/logstash-output-kusto).
+For more information about the plugin, see [Ingest data from Logstash](ingest-data-logstash.md).

     ```bash
     bin/logstash-plugin install logstash-output-kusto